wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 `nextWin` after switch (i.e. the old `curWin`) is then refilled by moving the next `H` cycles' event objects from `ubWin` (stands for "unbounded window").
 This window-filling logic is implemented in member function `advancePos()`.

-Two parameters controls the behavior of the window.
+Two parameters control the behavior of the window.
 The first is template argument `WSZ`, which specifies the window size.
 When the window is full, no more uops can be scheduled in the current cycle, and we must drive the event queue forward until a window slot is freed.
 The second is the macro `ISSUES_PER_CYCLE` defined in ooo\_core.cpp.
 This value limits the maximum number of uops that can be issued to the window from the issue queue.
 The simulator keeps track of